-We’ve got a copy of Ann’s latest novel, THE OBITUARY WRITER, up for grabs today.
-Leave a comment on this post and we’ll enter you in the drawing.
+We’ve got a copy of Jennifer’s latest novel, THE SPYMISTRESS, up for grabs today.
+Enter by using the form below.

 Miss Elizabeth Van Lew—a spinster of independent means, a Richmond native, and a proud Virginian—was an unlikely heroine of the Civil War, and yet she was celebrated by Northern generals as “a true Union woman as true as steel” for risking everything to care for Union prisoners of war and to smuggle crucial Confederate military secrets to the North.

 I first discovered the remarkable heroine of my most recent novel, The Spymistress, years ago while researching another Civil War tale.
 One of my characters, a regimental surgeon in the Union army, was captured at Gettysburg, and when I investigated where he likely would have been taken, all paths led to Richmond’s infamous Libby Prison.
 Nearly every account I read of that notorious place mentioned Elizabeth Van Lew and the astonishing, audacious risks she took on behalf of the Union captives there.
 She made such an impression on me that I immediately wrote her into a chapter of that earlier novel, but even as I did, I was convinced that she was so unexpectedly daring, courageous, and clever that she deserved an entire book of her own.